YongzhiWu/stochastic_geometry_analysis/README.md

 # Simulations for Stochastic Geometry Analysis Using MATLAB

 Tips: Actually, this repository is not very useful and will not update.
 In the last few months, I have learned a lot more about stochastic geometry analysis.
 I will add a new one focusing on stochastic geometry analysis for wireless network to share and conclude how to experiment stochastic geometry simulations.
-If you are interested in this topic, you can follow the new repository.
+If you are interested in this topic, you can move to the [new repository](https://github.com/YongzhiWu/stochastic_geometry_in_wireless_networks).